arxenix/binexp-notes/README.md

 # binexp-notes
-notes to remember about binary exploitation, the stack and heap
+notes to remember about binary exploitation, the stack and heap.
+This all assumes 32-bit architecture.

 ## Program Layout